Skip to main content

 Alicia graduated from Johnson & Wales University with a degree in Equine Business Management and Riding.
 At J&W she rode with Lou Denizard, Crystal Taylor, Shannon Dueck, and Mark Weissbecker.
 Alicia continued to ride under the guidance of Lou Denizard after his departure from the university.

 In 2000, Alicia transitioned to the hunter jumpers at High View Farm.
 In 2003, she became a professional working at Pilot Point Farm and purchased her first AQHA, “Luken to The Future,” showing in the AQHA novice amateur classes.
-She stayed with Pilot Point Farm until she went on to open her own barn in 2005, Prospect Hill Farm.
+She went on to open her own barn in 2005, Prospect Hill Farm.

-Alicia is well recognized in the riding community.
-She held a position on the Board of Directors of Tristate Horsemen’s Association from 1999-2013; and named President from 2011-2013.
-Currently, Alicia is part of the IEA as a member, coach, and team.
-She has multiple year-end awards for TriState Horseman’s Association for not only herself; but also her students in the Open Shows, Dressage, and 2 Phase Shows.
-She works with TR Potts for training and is also a 4H carded judge.
+Alicia held a position on the Board of Directors of Tristate Horsemen’s Association from 1999-2013; and named President from 2011-2013.
+Currently, Alicia is the IEA Zone 1 Region 6 President and coach Prospect Hill Farm/Mt.
+St. Charles/Bay View Academy team.
+She has multiple year-end awards for TriState Horseman’s Association, Conneticut Hunter Jumper Association, Rhode Island Horseman's Association, amd Conneticut Horse Show Association for not only herself; but also her students.
+She is the show manager for the Woodstcok Fair and a 4H carded judge.

 Alicia has made Prospect Hill Farm a home for all; from beginners to highly-skilled riders, and she fosters a community that empowers riders to excel in an educational environment—building self-confidence, skills, and sportsmanship.